top of page

 Ultimately, finding meaning in the person's loss can be very helpful, so that it doesn't seem pointless and make a person feel helpless and hopeless.
 Healing is possible, it takes a proactive stance to connect with the resources that are likely to help resolve the complicated grief.

-If you believe that psychotherapy could help you with your complicated grief, please call for an appointment today at 661-233-6771.
+If you believe that grief therapy could help you with your complicated grief, please call for an appointment today at 661-233-6771.

 bottom of page